nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation
 This feature is implemented though the `TimeParser` class.
 This class contains several public static methods related to manipulating time:
-- `TimeParser#parseDate(String date)`  —  Takes in a time String as input, and returns a `Time` instance, which is a wrapper class for a LocalDateTime object which will store the time information (i.e. day, month, year, hour, minute) as well as providing utility methods for manipulating Time.
+- `TimeParser#parseDate(String date, boolean dateOnly)`  —  Takes in a time String as input, and returns a `Time` instance, which is a wrapper class for a LocalDateTime object which will store the time information (i.e. day, month, year, hour, minute) as well as providing utility methods for manipulating Time.

+  - The `dateOnly` parameter is a flag to indicate how to parse the given `date`.
+If `dateOnly` is set to false, then the TimeParser will parse valid dates that are in the list of accepted date (without time) formats.
+Otherwise, if `dateOnly` is set to true, then the TimeParser will parse valid dates that are in the list of accepted date (with time) formats.
-  - Accepted time formats examples:
+  - Accepted date (with time) format examples:
       * DD/MM/YYYY and time:
           * `16 May 2024 1515`
           * `16 May 2024 3.15pm`